API Reference

 AppGuard SDK iOS API Reference

-Document Outline
+Document Overview

-| API | Description |
+| API Name | Description |

 |---|---|

-| void APPGUARD_INIT(APPGUARDAPPCALLBACK) | A function that starts AppGuard operation. |
+| void APPGUARD_INIT(APPGUARDAPPCALLBACK) | Function to initialize AppGuard. |

-| void APPGUARD_SET_USER_ID(const char* userId) | A function that sets the User ID recorded on the log server when detecting a policy violation. |
+| void APPGUARD_SET_USER_ID(const char* userId) | Function to set the user ID that is logged on the server in case of policy violations. |

-| void APPGUARD_SET_CERTIFICATION_ID(const char* clientId, int retryTimeout) | A function that sets the user identification key used for Server-Side Authentication and the Server-Side Authentication retry time. |
+| void APPGUARD_SET_CERTIFICATION_ID(const char* clientId, int retryTimeout) | Function to set the user identification key and server authentication retry timeout used for server authentication. |

-| void APPGUARD_SET_RESERVED1(int value, int option) | A function that performs an AppGuard add-only function. |
+| void APPGUARD_SET_RESERVED1(int value, int option) | Function to perform additional dedicated features of AppGuard. |

-| void APPGUARD_SET_RESERVED2(const char* url) | A function that sets the address of the Server-Side Authentication server. |
+| void APPGUARD_SET_RESERVED2(const char* url) | Function to set the URL of the server for server-side authentication. |

 APPGUARD_INIT